 - salt and pepper

-- Start by frying up in olive oil the zucchini in the pan, high heat, add salt and pepper and reserve
+- Start by frying the zucchini in olive oil in the pan (or paella pan*), at medium-high heat; add salt and pepper and reserve.

-- Lower the heat to low and add more olive oil, the finely chopped onion and salt
+- Lower the heat to medium-low and add olive oil, onion, garlic and salt.

-- Let the onion soften, for a few minutes (5 minutes, no need to make them totally soft)
+- Let the onion soften for a few minutes (until translucent).

-- Add the garlic and grate the inside of the tomato (check picture)
+- Add the garlic and grate the inside of the tomato (check the picture).

-- Let the tomato juice become paste then make a well in the center, add 1 tbsp of olive oil and the rice and mix
+- Let the tomato juice become a paste, then make a well in the center, add 2 tbsp of olive oil and the rice and mix.

-- Add the warm broth to cover about 1 cm over the rice (keep some broth in case it dries up), rosemary branch, salt and paprika (pimenton de la Vera), mix for a last time
+- Add the wine, then the warm broth to cover about 1 cm over the rice (keep some broth in case it dries up), rosemary branch, salt and paprika (Pimenton de la Vera), and mix for a last time.

-- Add the bell pepper and let simmer strongly, medium high heat for the first 8 minutes
+- Add the bell pepper and let simmer vigorously, medium-high heat for the first 8 minutes.

-- Then add the zucchini on top and the wine, lower the heat to low and let simmer another 10 minutes without touching it
+- Then add the zucchini on top, lower the heat to medium-low and let simmer for another 10 minutes without touching it.

-- Take off the fire and cover with a clean kitchen towel for a minute or 2, to let the rice absorb all that liquid
+- Take off the fire and cover it with a clean kitchen towel for a minute or two to let the rice absorb all that liquid.